rtavares/OM-DjangoBluePrint-API-Conteinerized-cookiecutter-template/README.md

 - We use:
   - `make` to make our life easier.
   - `.env` files to handle secrets.
+- Database - PostGreSQL with fallback to SqlLite.
 - Containerization aims to support `podman` and `Docker`.

 ## Features